guzba/respite/README.md

 Very interesting results!
 It appears is that Redis with `--appendfsync everysec` is running face-first into the IOPS limit of GCP balanced disks, whereas SQLite appears not to.
 If you can sacrifice durability with `--appendfsync everysec` you avoid this sharp edge.

 Performance can be hard to predict.
-It appears Respite using SQLite would perform far better for write-heavy workloads where risking data-loss is unnacceptable.
+It appears Respite using SQLite would perform far better for write-heavy workloads where risking data-loss is unacceptable.

 ### M1 MacBook Pro (local client and server, LOW VALUE METRIC!)